Rali0s/NC-EBG/README.md

 A Python-based project that generates audio/visual brainwave entrainment patterns for cognitive enhancement, focus, and relaxation.
 This tool was designed as a **creative, educational, and experimental framework** for exploring neuro-modulation concepts such as binaural beats, frequency following response, and layered entrainment routines.

+## Goal:
+The primary purpose of this project is to drop the brains cognitive processing down from 'Waking-Consciousness' into 'Deep-Theta' while looping processing waves in sequental from back from 'Alpha -> Down to Theta' again, twice.
+While this is occuring, we are attempting to overload the brains processing without causing discomform to alter its state.

+More to come!

 ---

 ## Disclaimer